maxwondercorn/ember-cli-barcode/README.md

 &nbsp;

 Any valid html or hexadecimal color can be used for the `lineColor` or `background` options.
-The component blockform is not supported.
+The component does not support the Ember component blockform.

-If you have many options, instead of passing a large number of parameters you can pass an object using the `options` parameter.
-The options parameter will override any other parameters set on the component.
+If you have many options, pass an object using the `options` parameter instead of passing a large number of individual parameters.
+The `options` will override any other parameters set on the component.

 ```
   // app/controllers/application.js